kera-cudmore/TheQuizArms/README.md

 As the pages of the site have a background image, I wanted to keep the colour scheme used on the site quite small so as to not overwhelm users.
 Red and green  are very typical colours in traditional British public houses, with the red & green used for upholstery.

+In my css file I have used variables to declare colours, and then used these throughout the css file.
+I was recently introduced to this method during a hackathon - it is a useful convention to use as it allows you to alter the colour throughout the website if you decide to update a colour, by changing the colour once in the variable.

 * I have used `#f5f5f5` & `#000000` as the primary and secondary colours used for the sites text.
 * I have used `#292929` as the overlay used over the sites background image.
 * I have used `# a50c3c` for the border of the modal and to display the wrong answers.